 - Canceling the agreement with a return of any benefits received

 Just as there is a wide array of contract formats, there are also various ways to breach them.
-Here are some of the most common types of breaches of contract and what follows the breach:
+Here are five of the most common types of breaches of contract and what follows the breach:

 With a minor breach, one party delivers the goods and services, but not on time.
 A serious problem occurs if a contract specifies “time is of the essence,” and you miss the deadline.
 The general solution to this breach is delivering on the original agreement and paying back any damages caused by the delay.